eelcohn/pypi-rdw/README.md

 # rdw

-(Unofficial) Python wrapper for the rdw.nl website (Netherlands Vehicle Authority) which can be used to check vehicle information.
+(Unofficial) Python wrapper for the [RDW](https://www.rdw.nl/) API (Netherlands Vehicle Authority) which can be used to check vehicle information.

 ### Usage
 ```